gazmull/eros-bot/commands/kamihime/nsfw.md

 ## To Work Normally

-The following commands must be properly configured before using this command:
+The following settings must be properly configured before using this command:

 - `nsfwrole`